ExtendRealityLtd/VRTK/DOCUMENTATION.md

 This is the default highlighter that is applied to any script that requires a highlighting component (e.g. `VRTK_Interactable_Object` or `VRTK_ControllerActions`).

-### Class Variables
+### Inspector Parameters

- * `public float emissionDarken` - The emission colour of the texture will be the highlight colour but this percent darker.
-Default: `50f`
+ * **Emission Darken:** The emission colour of the texture will be the highlight colour but this percent darker.

 ### Class Methods